'El Chapo' prison conditions worst in U.S., prevent proper defense: lawyers

 Guzman is restricted to his New York City cell for 23 hours a day, with the lights on at all times.
 He has one hour of exercise in a small interior cage with no access to fresh air or sunlight, Amnesty International said in a letter to Assistant U.S. Attorney Andrea Goldbarg dated March 28.

+"We will continue to investigate cases of alleged improper treatment of prisoners, regardless of who the prisoner is or what they may have done," Amnesty International's Americas Director Erika Guevera-Rosas said in a statement.

-He has not been allowed to speak to his wife or other family members, and the conditions of captivity exceed any other mainland U.S. prison, including the super-secure Colorado prison known as Supermax, public defense attorney Michelle Gelernt said.
+Guzman, who sold oranges as a child before turning to the drug trade in the 1970s, has not been allowed to speak to his wife or other family members.
+The conditions of captivity exceed any other mainland U.S. prison, including the super-secure Colorado prison known as Supermax, public defense attorney Michelle Gelernt said.

 In a filing on Wednesday to U.S. District Judge Brian Cogan of the Eastern District of New York, Guzman's lawyers said the strict confinement puts Guzman at risk of psychological damage, and that he may already be "hearing non-existent sounds."